Xilinx/xup_compute_acceleration/docs/Improving_Performance_lab.md

 ## Introduction

-In Introduction to Vitis [Part 1](Vitis_intro-1.md) and [Part 2](Vitis_intro-2.md), you learned how to create a Vitis project using the GUI and went through entire design flow.
+In Introduction to Vitis [Part 1](Vitis_intro-1.md) and [Part 2](Vitis_intro-2.md), you learned how to create a Vitis project using the GUI and went through the entire design flow.
 At the end of the lab, you saw the limited transfer bandwidth due to 32-bit data operations.
-This bandwidth can be improved, and in turn system performance can be improved, by transferring wider data and performing multiple operations in parallel.
-This is one of the common optimization methods to improve the kernel's bandwidth.
+This bandwidth can be improved, and in turn system performance can be improved, by transferring wider data and performing multiple operations in parallel (vectorization).
+This is one of the common optimization methods to improve kernel performance.

 ## Objectives

 After completing this lab, you will learn to:

-- Use updated source files that improve the bandwidth of the vadd kernel
+- Guide the tool to automatically widen the kernel interfaces
-- Run Hardware Emulation to see a difference in bandwidth
+- Run Hardware Emulation to see an improvement in bandwidth and runtime
-- Build the system and test it in hardware
 - Perform profile and application timeline analysis in hardware emulation
+- Assign AXI4-MM adapters to specific memory banks

 ## Steps

 ### Create a Vitis Project

-1. Launch Vitis or continue with your previous session.
+1. Launch Vitis or continue with your previous session

    You can use the same workspace you used in the previous lab

 1. Create a new application project and click **Next**